mercmobily/simpledblayer/README.md

 * The `idProperty` field will be indexed, and will be marked as `unique`.
 * Any field marked as `searchable` will be indexed.
 If `indexBase` is defined as an array, every field marked as `searchable` will be indexed with the `indexBase` values as prefix.
 * If `positionField` is set, then `positionField` will also be indexed (along with its `positionBase`)
 * If `extraIndexes` is set, any index defined there will be created.
-If `indexBase` is defined as an array, every fieldset defined in `extraIndexes` will also be indexed with the `indexBase` values as prefix.
+Since extraIndexes are added last, it can also be used to override existing indexes (as long as the names match).

 (Note: for MongoDB, which pre-caches children records within the main records, indexes will be created for the sub-fields as well, voiding indeing of foreign keys whenever possible (although _some_ wastage does happen)).